dmmosh/wettestsock/README.md

-computer science major with stats minor i upload p much all my code here
+computer science major with stats minor i upload almost all my code here

-trying to learn the entirety of existence before hell known as college consumes my entire existence into the very pits of hell itself
+ucf IT department is ass

                   .----.
       .---------. | == |